 Enjoy your new scarf or give it to someone!

-This scarf was made with the same pattern using one of the Hand Dyed Snuggle Yarns called Knot of Naturals.
+The scarf above was made with the same pattern using one of the Hand Dyed Snuggle Yarns called Knot of Naturals.
+A yarn color called A Group of Greens was used for the scarf below.
 The hand dyed line comes in seven different colors!